 Deliver at a Health Facility

 Ensuring that the mother and the infant receive the correct prophylaxis during and immediately after delivery is critically important to prevent transmission.
 Skilled care at birth is also crucial in preventing maternal and infant mortality.
-We therefore work to ensure that women deliver at facilities staffed by skilled health workers.
+CHAI therefore works to ensure that women deliver at facilities staffed by skilled health workers.

 The next step is making sure that infants exposed to HIV receive the proper prophylaxis.